 Near Top Tier Triple P System (A system of parenting programs for families with children age 0-8): Randomized controlled trial of the system as implemented county-wide, shows sizable reductions in child maltreatment and foster care placement.

-Abecedarian Project (High-quality child care/preschool for children from disadvantaged backgrounds): Randomized controlled trial found major impacts on educational and life outcomes; we note, however, that it was a relatively small study that included a departure from random assignment, somewhat reducing confidence in the findings.
+Abecedarian Project (High-quality child care/preschool for children from disadvantaged backgrounds): Randomized controlled trial found major impacts on educational and life outcomes; we note, however, that it was a relatively small study that included departures from random assignment, reducing confidence in the findings.